 "No closed periods were adopted in France, Germany, Italy and Spain, or in Northern Ireland, that is to say, within the sphere of influence of English football."

-In December of 2017, however, the Premier League announced plans to bring forward a new kick-off time on Saturday at 7:45pm starting from the 2019-20 season, with slots for eight games to be played at that time throughout the campaign.
+In December of 2017, however, the Premier League announced plans to bring forward a new kick-off time on Saturday at 7:45pm which started from the 2019-20 season.